 - The Deep Zone is a large massive sulphide body.
 To date, only 15 diamond drill holes have crossed this sulphide horizon.
 This zone is open in three directions: along strike and down dip.

 - Down dip of the North Zone requires investigation.
-A couple high grade narrow diamond drill hole intercepts suggests high potential for discovery in this area.
+A couple high-grade narrow diamond drill hole intercepts suggests good potential for additional discoveries in this area.

 Production and Development Plan

 Halfmile is a fully permitted underground mining operation that underwent initial trial mining and production from January to July 2012 from the Upper Zone of the deposit.
 Mineralized material was transported to and toll-processed through the Brunswick 12 mill facility, producing good quality, saleable metal concentrates of zinc, lead-silver and copper-gold.

 Trevali continues to advance studies on both its Halfmile and Stratmat projects in order to ascertain if they will support a second stand-alone milling facility in the Bathurst Mining Camp separate from the Caribou Mine and Mill Complex.
 (Please review Disclaimer)